 A quotation may be short or long.
-Short quotes of no more than two lines can be integrated in the text in inverted commas, while long quotes conventionally appear in a separate indented paragraph.
+Short quotes can be integrated in the text in inverted commas and long quotes conventionally appear in indented lines.
 Use quotations sparingly, and only when appropriate.
 A paraphrase does not appear in inverted commas, but you must nonetheless acknowledge your source.